sebas-ib/producer-consumer-system/README.md

    ```bash
    warning: 'sem_init' is deprecated [-Wdeprecated-declarations]
    ```
 These warnings occur because the macOS SDK marks `sem_init` as deprecated.
-These warnings can be safely ignored when running in a Linux environment.
+These warnings can be ignored when running in a Linux environment.

 ### Recommended Environment for Running the Code
-To avoid these deprecation warnings and ensure the code runs as expected, it's recommended to run the program in a Linux-based environment.
-If you're working on macOS, consider using one of the following approaches:
+To avoid these deprecation warnings and ensure the code runs as expected, I recommend running the program in a Linux-based environment.
+I used the second approach to get aroung this; however, if you aren't an SDSU student, the first approach is also an option:

 1. **Virtual Machine (VM)**:
    Use a Linux-based virtual machine through tools like VMware or VirtualBox to create a development environment.